-Adrianne brings over ten years experience working as a senior lawyer and law reform specialist, working predominantly in the community legal sector and with a focus on the rights of women and Aboriginal and Torres Strait Islander peoples.
-She is currently Associate Legal Director at the Human Rights Law Centre, where she uses strategic legal action, media advocacy and political engagement to change and prevent unjust laws.
-Adrianne understands the opportunities and challenges for women’s legal services, having worked at the Top End Women’s Legal Service in Darwin, represented the NT on the Women’s Legal Services Australia Committee and volunteered for WLSV.
+For much of her career Adrianne has focused on the rights of women and Aboriginal and Torres Strait Islander peoples.
+Adrienne is currently Associate Legal Director at the Human Rights Law Centre, where she uses strategic legal action, media advocacy and political engagement to change and prevent unjust laws.
+Adrianne understands the opportunities and challenges for community legal services, having worked at the Top End Women’s Legal Service in Darwin and volunteered for Women’s Legal Service Victoria.

 Rochna is passionate about the rights of women from multicultural backgrounds and has extensive experience in not-for-profit and commercial organisations in Australia and India.
 She’s currently the Chief Operating Officer at Victoria’s Council on the Ageing – the leading not-for-profit organisation representing the interests and rights of older Victorians.
 Rochna held similar roles with InTouch and International Women’s Development Agency.

 Rochna is chair of the Finance and Audit, Risk Committee.

 Tania has spent much of her career working to end violence against women.
 She also has extensive experience managing change and understanding the Legal system and public sector.
 Tania is currently the CEO of Safe and Equal – the peak body for specialist family violence services that provide support to victim survivors in Victoria.
 Before joining Safe and Equal, Tania worked in Victoria”s Justice, Department, Premier and Cabinet, the Office of Women’s Equality, Vic Pol and at the UN.